Izu, Shizuoka: Government

 Izu has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.

 Economy

 The economy of the city of Izu is centered on tourism (primarily hot spring resorts), farming/forestry and commercial fishing.
 Izu is noted for its production of wasabi and shiitake.
 During the Edo period, the area was also known for its production of gold and other ores; however, the last commercial mining operations were closed in the 1960s.

 Education

-Izu has seven public elementary schools, four public middle schools and one combined elementary/middle school operated by the city government.
+Izu has six public elementary schools, one public middle schools and one combined elementary/middle school operated by the city government.
 The city has two public high schools operated by the Shizuoka Prefectural Board of Education.